 11. Apple cider vinegar

-If you’re looking for anti-bacterial homemade beauty products, apple cider vinegar has been known to give a helping hand to acne-prone skin.
+If you’re looking for anti-bacterial homemade beauty products, apple cider vinegar has been known to give a helping hand to acne-prone skin, you can also check the best acne scar treatment that will help you clear out your skin.
 It’s said to help balance skin pH.
 Dab a teeny bit on blemishes at night or mix with equal parts of distilled water for more sensitive faces.